 Published online: December 6, 2021

-To perform a systematic review and meta-analysis of intracuff alkalinized lidocaine for the prevention of postoperative airway complications.
+Perform a systematic review and meta-analysis to summarize the efficacy of intracuff alkalinized lidocaine in the prevention of postoperative airway-related complications.

 A comprehensive literature search of Pubmed (until May 2020), Embase (until May 2020), Cochrane (until May 2020), and Web of Science (until May 2020) was performed.
 Heterogeneity was assessed using the Cochrane Q test and I2 statistic.
 A fixed-effect model was used if heterogeneity was considered low.
 If I2 statistic ≥ 50% and P < 0.05, a random-effects model was applied to the data.